miacias/hey-boo-boo/README.md

 # Hey Boo Boo!
-social planning app for events where food is on the table!
+A potlucking- or party-planning app for creating picnics (events), inviting your friends, and organizing which foods get put on the table!

 ## Description